 Kayaking Routes around Victoria: MacNeill Bay to the Trial Islands

-The Trial Islands are located in the Strait of Juan de Fuca just off the shores of Oak Bay with easy access from MacNeill Bay.
+The Trial Islands are located in the Strait of Juan de Fuca just off the shores of Oak Bay.
+There is easy access to the water and parking at MacNeill Bay.
 It is an excellent short day trip, which can easily be accomplished within 1 or 2 hours.
-Strong currents of up to 3 knots can be found in Enterprise Channel and even stronger currents of up to 6 knots, occur off the south point of Trial Island, so caution should be taken when planning a trip out to these islands.
-It is a trip best suited for intermediate to advanced paddlers and or novice paddlers travelling with them.
+Caution should to be exercised when planning a trip here.
+Strong currents of up to 3 knots can be found in Enterprise Channel, which separates Trial Island from MacNeill Bay, and even stronger currents of up to 6 knots occur off the south end of the island.
+It is a trip best suited for intermediate to advanced paddlers.
 Please see the trip planning section of this post for more details.

-It is said that the name for the Trial Islands came from the early days of the British Navy in Victoria, when refitted sailing vessels were sailed from Esquimalt Harbour to Trial Island to test the seaworthiness of the repairs.
-The Trial Islands are now an ecological reserve, which was created in 1990, to protect one of the most outstanding assemblages of rare and endangered plant species found in British Columbia.
+The name for the Trial Islands likely came from the early days of the British Navy in Victoria when refitted sailing vessels were sailed from Esquimalt Harbour to Trial Island to test the seaworthiness of the repairs.
+The Trial Islands are now an ecological reserve, created in 1990, to protect one of the most outstanding assemblages of rare and endangered plant species found in British Columbia.
 28 species are listed as rare and 15 are listed as greatest rarity.
 Because of this, landing on the Trial Island Ecological Reserve is restricted and permission to land is required.
-The likely reason for the abundance of rare plant species found here is because the islands escaped glaciation during the last ice age.
+The reason for the abundance of rare plant species found here is because the islands escaped glaciation during the last ice age.

 MacNeill Bay, right along Beach drive in Oak Bay, offers the easiest access to the Trial Islands.
-There is a small pocket beach in the left corner of the bay, which gives a very easy and sheltered access to the bay.
+There is a small pocket beach in the left corner of the bay giving a very easy and sheltered access to the bay.
 You will find a staircase going down to the beach.
 This is a preferable launch spot to the main beach on MacNeill Bay, which is more exposed to wave action and can be covered at some high tides.
-For a slightly longer paddle, you could also launch for Ross Bay, off Crescent Rd.
+For a slightly longer paddle, you could also launch at Ross Bay, off Crescent Rd.

 The total paddle route is approximately 4.2 km or 2.27 nautical miles.
 Plan 1 to 2 hours for this trip depending on how much time you spend sightseeing, socializing and playing in the currents.

 The key to picking a route to the Trial Islands is knowing which way the currents are flowing.
-If the currents are flooding (flowing west to east), you best route will be to cross high above Enterprise Channel and ferry glide over to the west side of the islands.
-This will set you up to ride the current around the southern tip of the islands (should you decide conditions are safe to do so, the largest rips will be found on the flood here).
-A very large eddy forms on the south end of Trial, which can give you a good ‘sneak’ route past the rips, but be careful of the eddylines.
+If the currents are flooding (flowing west to east), your best route will be to cross high above Enterprise Channel and ferry glide over to the west side of the islands.
+This will set you up to ride the current around the southern tip of the islands, should you decide conditions are safe to do so.
+The largest rips will be found on the flood at this location.
+A very large eddy forms on the south end of Trial, which can give you a good ‘sneak’ route past the rips, but be careful of the strong eddylines.
 On your way back, you can work your way up against the currents between the two islands back to Enterprise Channel and ferry glide back to MacNeill Bay.

 If the currents are ebbing (flowing east to west), depending on the strength of the current, you can once again ferry glide to the west side of the islands, then work your way down between the two islands with the current or you can let the current of Enterprise Channel carry you down to the east side of the islands.
 Work you way up the shore and ride the current around the southern tip.
 Paddle back along the west side of the islands and ferry glide back across Enterprise Channel to MacNeill Bay.